 ewallet.p12: Auto-open SSO wallet and PKCS12 file.
 The PKCS12 file is protected by the wallet password provided while downloading the wallet.

 truststore.jks: Java keystore and truststore files.
 They are protected by the wallet password provided while downloading the wallet.

 ojdbc.properties: Contains the wallet related connection property required for JDBC connection.
 This should be in the same path as

-To invalidate database client certification keys associated with a wallet, see Rotate Wallets for Autonomous Database.
+To invalidate database client certification keys associated with a wallet, see Rotate Wallets with Immediate Rotation.